-It was 1970 when Ken designed the project on the kitchen table.
-After some time he came to an auction with surplus products of the RAAF (Royal Australian Air Force) in Sydney, where he came out with three jet engines for J-34 aircraft: spending $ 100 for the first two and $ 60 for the third.
-From that day on Warby took advantage of every free moment and began to build Spirit of Australia in his garden working only during the day and when it was good weather, covering Spirit of Australia with a cloth on rainy days.
+It was 1970 when Ken designed the project on his kitchen table.
+After some time he found surplus products of the RAAF (Royal Australian Air Force) at an auction in Sydney, where he found and bought three jet engines for J-34 aircrafts.
+The amount spent? $ 100 for the first two jet engines, $ 60 for the third.
+From that day on, Warby took advantage of every free moment and began to build Spirit of Australia in his garden, working only during good weather days, and covering it up with a cloth on rainy days.
 The materials?
-No carbon if it is what you were thinking of, but only wood, fiberglass and elbow grease
+No carbon if that’s what you were thinking of, but only wood, fiberglass and elbow grease.

 After four years of work, in 1974, the boat was ready for launch.
-It still lacks much to make it “complete” because there were not both the air intakes and the tail of the aircraft aft, but it was enough to conquer the Australian speed record.
-Having established this record Ken needed more space, to undermine a new goal: the world record.
-The “spot” for this purpose was found in Blowering Dam, New South Wales in Australia.
-To focus on his dream, Ken abandoned his daily work and started working on the 100% boat, with a sponsor like Shell supporting him.
-To keep going the project, in addition to the sponsor, he needed more.
-Thus the future record-man began to cross Australia by selling oil paintings and showing his project in the service stations.
+It still was far to be “complete”, as there were no air intakes and aft tail, but it still was good enough to conquer the Australian speed record.
+Having established this first one, Ken needed more space in order to undermine a new goal: the world record.
+The “spot” for this purpose was found in Blowering Dam, in New South Wales, Australia.
+To focus on his dream, Ken then abandoned his daily work and started working 100% on the boat, with Shell supporting him, as his sponsor.
+To keep the project going, although the sponsor, he still needed more.
+Thus, the future record-man began to travel across Australia selling oil paintings and showing his project in the service stations.

-At that point Spirit of Australia needed some tests and so it was taken to the wind tunnel of NSW University where Professor Tom Finks highlighted the critical issues Ken would have to focus on: engine overhaul, tail plane and air intakes.
-The professor was not new to projects of that kind, having also collaborated on the Bluebird K7 of the great Donald Campbell, who died in his attempt to record crashing his seaplane at more than 320 miles per hour in 1967.
-Ken’s project impressed at this point Finks entered the record preparation team.
-With the support of professor, Ken conquered the first world record in 1977, with the record of 464 km/h.
+At that point, Spirit of Australia needed some tests, so it was taken to the wind tunnel of NSW University, where Professor Tom Finks highlighted the critical issues that Ken would have to focus on: engine overhaul, tail plane and air intakes.
+The professor was not new to projects of the kind, having also collaborated on the Bluebird K7 of the great Donald Campbell who, back in 1967, died in his attempt to the record by crashing his seaplane at more than 320 miles per hour.
+Nevertheless, Ken’s project impressed Finks enough that he entered the record preparation team.
+With his support, Ken then managed to conquer the first world record in 1977, with an astonishing speed of 464 km/h.

-After this record Ken focused on a new big goal: exceed 300 miles per hour (about 480 km/h).
-With the help of RAAF technicians and a full-blown J-34 (also with another sponsorship, Speedo), Ken returned to Blowering Dam in 1978.
-Here the Australian traveled at 511 km/h average, with peaks at 550 km/h becoming the first person to design, build and drive a boat with a speed record on the water.
+After this achievement, Ken moved on, focusing on a new big goal: to exceed 300 miles per hour of speed (about 480 km/h).
+With the help of RAAF technicians and a full-blown J-34 (and a new sponsorship, Speedo), Ken returned to Blowering Dam in 1978.
+Here the Australian managed to travel at an average of 511 km/h, with peaks of 550 km/h, becoming the first person to design, build and drive a boat with a speed record on water.